Here’s my ultimate guide to the best things to do in Cairo – from an expat who’s been exploring the city for a decade.

 Restaurants with the best Nile views

 Cairo has an array of beautiful, ritzy restaurants with spectacular Nile views.
-You can savour a meal overlooking the river and watch its majestic flow.
+You can savor a meal overlooking the river and watch its majestic flow.

 Pane Vino at the Intercontinental Cairo Semiramis has a beautiful terrace overlooking the Nile.
 It’s a casual Italian restaurant with great Neopolitan pizzas on the menu – and a good wine list and shisha too.
 There’s also The Grill at Semiramis for more elegant dining with French cuisine and views overlooking the Nile and the far-away traffic on the bridge.